martintrojer/frinj/README.md

-# frinj
+# Frinj

-Frinj is a practical unit-of-measure calculator DSL for Clojure.
+Frinj is a practical unit-of-measure calculator DSL for Clojure / ClojureScript.

 Key features;